Message to the Community

 WHAT SSC STUDENTS LOSE IN A WORK STOPPAGE

 Work stoppage could have detrimental effects on our students, potentially disrupting their ability to complete the fall semester as planned.
 Such a situation could delay academic progress and enrollment, leaving students unable to fulfill the requirements needed for certification, graduation, or transfer to other institutions.
 These delays could also hinder their entry into the workforce advancement in their respective fields.
+A stoppage could also affect the eligibility of student-athletes.

 CONSIDERATIONS AS YOU WEIGH A POTENTIAL STRIKE